Wheelie bad: Man wins claim after wheel breaks free on drive

-A man was left shocked as a wheel from his new vehicle came loose, and rolled past him as he negotiated a narrow, windy piece of coastal highway.
+A man was left shocked as a wheel from his new vehicle came loose, and rolled past him as he negotiated a narrow, winding piece of coastal highway.

 A month earlier, Parker Fuson spent $13,990 on a 2006 Mazda Bounty from SGB Motors in Dunedin.